phac-nml/irida-pipeline-plugins/README.md

 This repository contains a list of pipelines in [IRIDA][] available as plugins.

+The IRIDA group does not maintain these plugins so any questions or concerns should be directed to the plugin's developers.

 # Installation

 To install each of these plugins, please download the appopriate JAR file from the **Release** link and copy to the directory `/etc/irida/plugins/` on a machine running IRIDA.
 Then, re-start IRIDA and you should see the pipeline appear in your list of pipelines.